gskleiner/geo-loc-util/README.md

 A help menu is also available using the `--help option` when calling `cli.py`

 ### project configuration
-The project using pipenv to install the necessary dependencies and set up a virtual env.
+The project is using pipenv to install the necessary dependencies and set up a virtual env.
 There is also a [config.properties](./conf/config.properties) file that contains the base_url for the api being called and the api_key or appId